nobodyscripts/LeafBlowerScript/Readme.md

 F7: Will go for pumpkins that are blocked by other items, its going for the highest one
 F9: Albs can register as boss timer (kills due to white on the tools)
+Insert: Mine caves option requires a small area of text to work, so your experience may vary, if it fails to detect drills being off, then use a higher resolution.
+It is dependant on alt font and font size 0 to work.